 Skip to content

-About The 89 Percent Project
+About The 89 Percent Project: The People Behind the Numbers

 The 89 Percent Project is a year-long global journalistic effort to explore a pivotal but little-known fact about climate change: The overwhelming majority of the world’s people — between 80 and 89%, according to recent science — want governments to take stronger action.
 But that fact is not reflected in our news coverage, which helps explain why the 89% don’t know that they are the global majority.
+The 89 Percent Project launched in April 2025 with a CCNow Joint Coverage Week focused on the people who comprise this silent climate majority.

-The 89 Percent Project launches on April 21 with a CCNow Joint Coverage Week focused on the people who comprise this silent climate majority: Who are they?
+The next phase begins October 26, when newsrooms around the world will put faces behind the numbers: Who are the 89%?
 How do their numbers vary across countries and gender and generational lines?
 What kinds of action do they want governments to take?

 Stories